MS832376/WKWCYG/README.md

 Upper War: Similar to normal war, where at least two players play cards with the highest value.
 Winner of the war gets all cards in pot.

 Uses multiple decks (users/2 and then round up to nearest whole number)

+Coded by Mark Stone
+Game Designed by Mark Stone, Brandon Green, and Brendan King